SabrinaPau/13_linear_regression/README.md

 * Understanding of usage and limitations of linear regression

 ## Task
-Please make sure you have **forked** the repo and activate your nf_base environment.
+Please make sure you have **forked** the repo and activated your nf_base environment.

 This repo covers:
 * OLS - univariate